containers/podman/docs/source/markdown/podman-mount.1.md

 If you execute the command without any arguments, Podman will list all of the currently mounted containers, including external containers.
-External containers are containers in container/storage by tools other then Podman.
+External containers are containers in container/storage by tools other than Podman.
 For example Buildah and CRI-O.

 Rootless mode only supports mounting VFS driver, unless you enter the user namespace